SuperFlyTV/SuperConductor/doc/FOR_DEVELOPERS.md

 ## Making a new release (Admins only)

-1. Run `lerna version --force-publish` in the root of the repo to bump the appropriate version numbers in the various `package.json` files.
+1. Run `yarn release` in the root of the repo to bump the appropriate version numbers in the various `package.json` files.
 Lerna will automatically commit and push the changes along with the appropriate tag.
 2. Wait for the [`Create GitHub Release`](https://github.com/SuperFlyTV/SuperConductor/actions/workflows/create-release.yaml) action to finish.
 3. Go to the [releases](https://github.com/SuperFlyTV/SuperConductor/releases) page and publish the draft release.